St John, Cornwall: Geography

 The parish is opposite Plymouth, separated from it by St John's Lake, an inlet of The Hamoaze in Plymouth Sound.
 St John parish is in the St Germans Registration District and the population in the 2001 census was 375, increasing to 391 at the census 2011.
 To the north, the parish is bordered by St John's Lake and to the south by the sea.
 To the east, the parish is bordered by Millbrook, to the south-east by Maker-with-Rame and to the west by Antony parish.

 A few hundred metres north of St John village is an area of high ground called Vanderbands, the site of an Iron Age castle mentioned by John Norden (an English topographer who wrote a series of county histories) in his description of Cornwall published in 1728.

 The St John's Lake SSSI (Site of Special Scientific Interest) is designated mainly for its bird interests, with 6000 wildfowl and 10000 waders overwintering on the mudflats.

 There is an unusual tidal ford on a minor public road.
+Part of the land designated as St John's Lake SSSI is owned by the Ministry of Defence.